lucydot/ChooChoo/docs/instructors/commands.md

 :    Add a tutorial to an objective in the checklist.
 The link is specified using a full web address (including `https://`).
 This (of-course!) allows the possibility to add any tutorials that are contained within `https://username.github.io/repo_name/tutorials/`.
 The objective is referenced using the number given in the `student` issue template.

 `choochoo vote up`

+!!! note " "

+    `question` issues only.

+!!! note " "

+    Admin-only command.

+:    Add an up-vote to the proposed question.
+Once a pre-specified number of votes is met an admin will be invited to add the question to the question bank.

+`choochoo bank question`

+!!! note " "

+    `question` issues only.

+!!! note " "

+    Admin-only command.

+:   Add the proposed question to the question bank. `choochoo build question bank` is required to publish the question online.

+`choochoo generate [positive integer] questions`

+!!! note " "

+    `student` issues only.

+!!!
+Example "`choochoo generate 5 questions`"

+:   Generate a webpage containing [positive integer] questions from the question bank. **The questions correspond to the objectives which have not been ticked in the issue thread.** Unless otherwise specified the webpage can be found at `username.github.io/repo_name/questions/handle` where `handle` is the github username of the person issuing the command.

+`choochoo generate [positive integer] questions for objectives [positive integers with spaces]`

+!!! note " "

+    `student` issues only.

+!!!
+Example "`choochoo generate 5 questions for objectives 1 2 4`"

+:   Generate a webpage containing [positive integer] questions from the question bank. **The questions correspond to the specified objectives.** Unless otherwise specified the webpage can be found at `username.github.io/repo_name/questions/handle` where `handle` is the github username of the person issuing the command.